4 Things to Check When Buying a New House

 Talking to, and about, the neighbors is important.
 You might be finding your dream home, but if you are on a street with people who party late into the night every night and you have to get up early that dream will soon turn into a nightmare.
 Checking in with the neighbors and finding out their opinions of the street and the area is helpful in making a final decision as these people are going to be a part of your life for as long as they live nearby.

 While talking about the inspection and disclosure, it is helpful to have an HVAC professional inspect the system of the new house.
 These professionals know and understand the ins and outs of HVAC systems, which allows problems to be detected before the purchase goes through.
-System age and maintenance generally determine how long your system will last and how much of your money will go into servicing the HVAC, although other inspection points are also important.
+Using the right size furnace filters, the HVAC system age and maintenance generally determine how long your system will last and how much of your money will go into servicing the HVAC, although other inspection points are also important.

 Having a complete and accurate picture of what you are buying is always important, but it’s especially important when buying a house.
 While these four things aren’t the only things you should check, they are definitely a good start.